Salt Missions Trail Scenic Byway

 Prolonged drought, coupled with multiple seasons of crop failure, disease and persistent raiding, decimated the Tompiro pueblos during the 1660s.
 Famine claimed 480 people in Gran Quivera over the course of one winter.
 The missionaries tried to transfer tons of grain, beans and livestock between the missions in armed convoys, but bad roads, Apache raiders and distance made it impossible to effectively support the population.

 Spanish demands for labor and tribute, combined with the ravages of smallpox and other European diseases, took a toll on a weakened population.
 The inhabitants of Gran Quivira fled to Abo in 1672.
 That didn’t save them.
-All of the Tompiro pueblos were abandoned within seven years and the survivors assimilated with pueblos on the Rio Grande.
+All of the Tompiro pueblos were abandoned within seven years and the survivors assimilated with pueblos on the Rio Grande or joined their linguistic brethren, the Piro, further south.